gandji/mymoviedb/REAME.md

 ####Install from bundle

- - download and install the package
+ - download and unzip the package where you want it
- - Tell MyMovieDB where your MySQL server is.
+ - Tell MyMovieDB where your MySQL server is by editing the MyMovieDB-x.x.x.bat file.

 ####Install from sources
  use maven: